Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 Where to Stay in Coniston

-Coniston makes an excellent base for walking holidays in the Lake District, with options to suit every budget:
+Coniston makes an excellent base for walking holidays in the Lake District, with options to suit every budget, here’s two options very close to this walk:

 • Coniston Coppermines Cottages – Unique stays close to the start of the walk.